 Why You’ll Love Visiting Brazil with Kids

 Brazil is known for its incredible landscapes, from the life-rich Amazonia to Iguaçu Falls, a thunderous convergence of 275 different waterfalls.
 But that’s not all.
 95 percent of tourists who travel to Brazil can’t wait to return.
 What’s more, 98 percent of visitors rate Brazil’s legendary hospitality the best in the world.
 Coupled with a vibrant culture, delectable cuisine (including Brazilian BBQ), and gorgeous weather, get ready for an unforgettable family vacation.
+Find out more about what to do in Brazil on a family vacation.

 Traveling to Brazil: When to Go